A journey through the history of medieval castles

 Very soon after conquering England, the Normans built hundreds of defensive structures throughout the land as a way of suppressing any revolts against their rule.

-Most people associate castles with huge stone complexes, with high walls and turrets.
+Most people associate castles with huge stone complexes, complete with high walls and turrets.
 However, the earliest castles did not start out this way.

 Castle building was an artform that developed over centuries, and it wasn't until the high Middle Ages that the massive structures we know today existed.